 The error message can occur not only when moving a file or folder but also when extracting the contents of an archive file if the path or file name is too long.
 Fortunately, there is an easy solution that involves modifying the Windows Registry or Group Policy.
 The article covers both methods, so you can choose the one that suits you best.

-How to Fix “Destination Path Too Long” error on Windows 11/10 using Registry Editor?
+How to Fix the “Destination Path Too Long” error on Windows 11/10 using Registry Editor?

 Step 3.
 In the Registry Editor window, navigate to the following path from the left side pane:-